EliaTogni/Univault/Classes/Simulation.md

 The value obtained in this way is distributed according to $F()$.

 Proof:<br />
-By following this process the resulting $F(x)$ is defined as:
+By following this process, the resulting $F(x)$ is defined as:

 $$F(x) = P[X \leq x] = \sum_{j=1}^n P[X \leq x | J= j]\cdot P[J=j]$$

-since $j$ is extracted with probability defined by $\alpha$,  it is known that this is equal to
+Since $j$ is extracted with probability defined by $\alpha$, it is easy to notice that this is equal to

 $$\sum_{j=1}^n P[X \leq x | J= j]\cdot \alpha_j = \sum_j \alpha_j F_j(x)$$